General Resort Information

 It seems so expensive!
 How can I save a few dollars?

 Try booking during Value Season.
 Annual Pass Holders are also eligible for room discounts, although they are usually announced only a month or two in advance and are very limited.
-Try asking for a better view when you check in.
-During slow times, you will sometimes be given a room upgrade for the same price.
-This does not really save money, but it does give you more bang for the buck.

 What are my choices for room views?

 Garden View rooms feature balconies overlooking the GF's landscaped gardens.
 The Pool/Marina view has balconies with views of either the courtyard pool or the GF marina off Seven Seas Lagoon.
 Lagoon View features a view of the waters of Seven Seas Lagoon, but may or may not include a view of the MK.
 The Main Building also has some Magic Kingdom view/castle view rooms - the Jacuzzi honeymoon rooms for one.
 Other room choices include Lodge Tower rooms, Concierge rooms with Garden/Pool/Marina views, Deluxe and Honeymoon Concierge rooms, and a variety of Suites.

 How do I let the resort know of my room preference?

 If booking online yourself, be sure to make your request(s) known when you complete the reservation form.
 If booking via telephone, or via a travel agent, make sure to tell the agent of your preferences.